 Moths we like: the decline of the Garden Tiger moth and some of its consequences

 Described by the RSPB as a ‘stout hairy species’ with chocolatey brown and cream patterned fore-wings and hind-wings, orangey-red with black spots.
 It prefers cool temperate climates and is native to the northern United States, Canada, and Europe.
 It survives in a wide variety of habitats from woodlands to grass and, as its name suggests, gardens.
 The adult Garden Tiger is active from June to September.

-The brown furry caterpillars of the Garden Tiger (Arctia caja) are known as ‘Woolly Bears’ and feed on a large variety of host plants, among them Foxgloves (which are said to contribute to its toxins), and members of the daisy family.
-They are well-protected against predators, as the hairs on the caterpillar are an irritant and the adult moths are bitter and toxic to many species.
+The brown furry caterpillars of the Garden Tiger (Arctia caja) are known as ‘Woolly Bears’.
+They feed on a large variety of host plants, among them Foxgloves, and members of the daisy family.
+The hairs on the caterpillar are an irritant and the adult moths are bitter and toxic to many species, so this protects them against predators.
 However, the Cuckoo is one of the few birds who like to eat them, and research has indicated that the dramatic decline in Cuckoo numbers has a connection with the decline of the Garden Tiger moth.
 For their caterpillars have adapted to survive long frosty winters and they now don’t do well in mild wet winters and the warmer springs of recent years.
 According to some sources, its population is down by 89% over the last 30 years and it is a protected species under the latest Biodiversity Action Plan of 2015.

 Some moths we don’t much like: clothes moths and how to control them